not-null/SmartNotes/README.md

 ## About

-Smartnotes is a web app that:
+Smartnotes is a web app that aims to make writing complex notes easy.

+### Key features

 - 🔍 Analyzes what you write and suggests symbols and formulas
 - ✒ Exports to LaTeX
 - 💾 Saves to the custom file format *.note* making it possible to open and continue writing at any time!
 - 🎤 Listens to what you say, so that you don't even need to write!

+The web app was hosted on AWS Amplify and implemented Continous Integration (CI) as well as Continous Delivery (CD).

 ## Installation